team-telnyx/telnyx-java/docs/ConferenceCommandsApi.md

 Leave a conference

-Removes a call leg from a conference and moves it back to parked state. **Expected Webhooks:**
+Removes a call leg from a conference and moves it back to parked state.

+**Expected Webhooks (see [callback schema](https://developers.telnyx.com/api/call-control/leave-conference#callbacks) below):**

 - `conference.participant.left`